-Accountants have important roles in virtually any business, organization or government agency that handles money.
+Accountants have important roles in virtually any business, organization, or government agency that handles money.
 Companies that aren’t large enough to hire in-house accounting staff often hire accountants as outside contractors.
-Accountants also work for financial advisory firms, for banks, or as tax advisers.
+Accountants also work for financial advisory firms and banks, or as tax advisers.

 1. What do you consider to be the biggest challenge facing the accounting profession today?

-There is no one right answer to this question, but you should be able to demonstrate knowledge of and commitment to your profession by having a well-thought-out and intelligent answer.
-The interviewer wants to see that you are familiar with the industry and its challenges and that you care about your job enough to have an opinion.
+What They Want to Know: There is no one right answer to this question, but you should be able to demonstrate knowledge of and commitment to your profession by having a well-thought-out and intelligent answer.
+The interviewer wants to see that you are familiar with the industry and its challenges, and that you care about your job enough to have an opinion.

 2. Which accounting applications are you familiar with?